jstaffans/jstaffans.github.io/_posts/2015-11-19-fun-with-specter.markdown

 => [8.4 8.5 8.1 8.3 8.5 8.6]

 ```

+**(Note: Nathan Marz let me know via Twitter that there's a  better
+to do this, more on that at the end of the post!)**

 So we get the ratings and they are all greater than 8.0 - but we have
 lost the original maps.
 How do we get those?
 It turns out that you can reference